demisto/content/Packs/MicrosoftGraphAPI/Integrations/MicrosoftGraphAPI/README.md

 3. The ***Application Secret*** and the ***Tenant ID*** integration parameters should be left blank.

-4. Run the *msgraph-generic-auth-start* command - you will be prompted to open the page https://microsoft.com/devicelogin and enter the generated code.
+4. Run the *msgraph-api-auth-start* command - you will be prompted to open the page https://microsoft.com/devicelogin and enter the generated code.

-5. Run the *msgraph-generic-auth-complete* command
+5. Run the *msgraph-api-auth-complete* command

-6. Run the *msgraph-generic-test* command to ensure connectivity to Microsoft.
+6. Run the *msgraph-api-test* command to ensure connectivity to Microsoft.

 #### Self Deployed Azure app